ascholerChemeketa/cs160Reader/_sources/LogicCircuits/OrGate.rst

 .. index:: truth table, Boolean logic

 These switches are demonstrating the Boolean logic rule of **OR**.
 The OR rule says that if either input (switch) is on, the output (light) is on.
 This can be summarized in terms of a **truth table**.
-A truth table shows each possible set of input and the output those input produces.
+A truth table shows each possible set of input and the output those inputs produces.

 For the circuit shown above, we can think of the top switch as Input 1 and the bottom switch as Input 2.
 We will call on "1" and off "0".
 There are four possible sets of inputs for the two switches: 00 - both off, 10 - top on, 01 - bottom on, 11 - both on.
 In every situation but 00, the output is on (1).
 The truth table below shows those four possibilities: